 Picketing occurs when a person or a group of people stands, marches, or patrols inside, in front of, or about any premise with the intent to persuade an occupant or patron of the premise regarding some point of view or to protest an action, attitude, or belief.
 Since Thornhill v.
 Alabama (1940), courts have held that picketing is a form of expression that triggers First Amendment review.
-In this photo, women picket across the street from the White House in Washington in 1918.
-(AP Photo, used with permission from the Associated Press)
+In this photo, people picket against the Woolworth Company's practice of segregation, April 20, 1963.
+(Photo via flickr by Kheel Center, CC by 2.0)

 Picketing occurs when a person or a group of people stands, marches, or patrols inside, in front of, or about any premise with the intent to persuade an occupant or patron of the premise regarding some point of view or to protest an action, attitude, or belief.
 Since Thornhill v.
 Alabama (1940), courts have held that picketing is a form of expression that triggers First Amendment review.